windmill-labs/windmilldocs/docs/reference.md

 :::info

-Retries are currently only available on Flow level, but we are working hard on bringing them to Scripts as well.
+Retries are are only available at the top-level of a Flow but upon popular demand we will also bring them to the individual module level.
 Stay tuned!

 :::